imjohnzakkam/cc-analyzer/README.md

-### CodeChef Analyzer
+# CodeChef Analyzer

-This is the code repository for the visualisation website for CodeChef Online Judge using CodeChef's API and Web scraping.
-The website is currently hosted here.
+This is the code repository for the visualisation website for [CodeChef Online Judge](https://codechef.com) using CodeChef's API and Web scraping.
+The website is currently hosted [here](https://cc-analyzer.netlify.app/).

 This project uses React JS, Tailwind CSS and Bootstrap.

-We are looking to add more features in the coming days.

 ## Current Features

-# Single User Features
+### Single User Features

 * Profile Card
 	* Username